 We have limited experience with commercial sales and marketing, based entirely upon our launch and subsequent sales of Rituxan.
 ZEVALIN is our first product to be marketed exclusively by us in the United States.
 Outside the United States, our strategy for future products is to pursue and to rely solely upon collaborations with established pharmaceutical companies for marketing, distribution and sale of our products.
-We currently have no plans to directly market needs.
+We currently have no plans to directly market either of our products outside the United States.
+Given that we rely on Genentech to copromote Rituxan with us in the United States and rely exclusively on third parties to market Rituxan and ZEVALIN outside the United States, we cannot be certain that our products will be marketed and distributed in accordance with our expectations or that our market research or sales forecasts will be accurate.
+We have no marketing support service experience and, therefore, we will be dependent on outside contractors to meet those needs.
 We rely upon a third-party logistics distributor to provide customer service, order entry, shipping, billing, customer reimbursement assistance and managed care sales support.
 We cannot assure you that the integration of these marketing support services can be successfully coordinated.
 We further cannot assure you that we will ever be able to develop our own marketing and sales capabilities to an extent that we would not need to rely on third-party efforts, or that we will be able to maintain satisfactory arrangements with the third parties on whom we rely.